What is an infographic?

+Why are infographics so effective?
 Approximately 65% of the population are visual learners which means almost 5 billion people process visual information better than any other format.

-Data can often be complex or uninteresting and although you may understand the importance of a stat, a visual learner may just scroll past.
-Infographics breathe new life into data and visualising facts and figures using engaging imagery and iconography will attract a whole new audience.
+Data can often be complex or uninteresting, and although you may understand the importance of a stat, a visual learner may just scroll past.
+Infographics breathe new life into data, and visualising facts and figures using engaging imagery and iconography will attract a whole new audience.

 - Create visuals in line with how the human brain works.